pachyderm/pachyderm/doc/docs/2.2.x/deploy-manage/manage/backup_restore.md

 - **Suspend all mutation of state by scaling `pachd` and the worker pods down**:

+    !!!
+Attention
          Before starting, make sure that your context points to the server you want to pause by running `pachctl config get active-context`.
 Find more information on how to [set your context](../../deploy/quickstart/#4-have-pachctl-and-your-cluster-communicate){target=_blank} in our deployment section.

+    To pause Pachyderm:

-    To pause Pachyderm, **run the `pachctl pause` command**.
+    - If you are an [***Enterprise***](../../../enterprise/) user: **Run the `pachctl enterprise pause` command**.

-    !!!
-Tip "Alternatively, you can use `kubectl`"
+    - Alternatively, you can use `kubectl`:

         Before starting, make sure that `kubectl` [points to the right cluster](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/){target=_blank}.
         Run `kubectl config get-contexts` to list all available clusters and contexts (the current context is marked with a `*`), then `kubectl config use-context <your-context-name>` to set the proper active context.

         ```shell
         kubectl scale deployment pachd --replicas 0
         kubectl scale rc --replicas 0 -l suite=pachyderm,component=worker
         ```

         Note that it takes some time for scaling down to take effect;

         Run the `watch` command to monitor the state of `pachd` and worker pods terminating:

         ```shell
         watch -n 5 kubectl get pods
         ```

 ### Back Up The Databases And The Object Store